-(CNN) — With up and coming hipster hoods popping up around the city, Singapore's veteran creative hub Arab Street continues to thrive, morphing into a calmer and cooler version of its once young and overly energetic self.
+Singapore (CNN) — With up and coming hipster hoods popping up around the city, Singapore's veteran creative hub, Arab Street, continues to thrive, morphing into a calmer and cooler version of its once young and overly energetic self.

 Kampong Glam Cafe

 Wanna show off your knowledge of local hot spots?
 Head for Kampong Glam Cafe.

 Serving local Kampung food since 2004, this place should be on everyone's hit list.